 Each oyster shell treatment system has an inlet pipe that connects to the roof downspout, an outlet pipe that extends from the barrel bottom to about onethird from the top, and a pipe that connects to the stormwater system (Figure 2).
 The stormwater runoff from 88,000 square feet of roof area seeps through 25 to 30 gallons of crushed oyster shells to the bottom of the barrel, and then flows up the outlet pipe and into the stormwater system.
-Each of the 20 oyster barrels treat an average of 100,000 gallons of roof runoff per year.
+Each of the 20 oyster barrels treat an average of 100,000 gallons of roof runoff each year.

-OYSTER SHELL BARREL MONITORING

-To determine the effectiveness of this stormwater treatment, water quality monitoring is conducted and has been ongoing since the barrels were first installed in 2017.
+Figure 2.
+Information sign for oyster shell downspout barrels at Terminal 102 OYSTER SHELL BARREL MONITORING To determine the effectiveness of this stormwater treatment, water quality monitoring is conducted and has been ongoing since the barrels were first installed in 2017.
 Two barrels were selected for sampling [Points A and B (Figure 3)] to represent effectiveness of the treatment system.
 In September 2020, we began washing and reusing oyster shells using a media washing machine developed to remove sediment and 'refresh' the shells.
 To evaluate effectiveness of this effort, a new sampling point was added (Point C).
 The shells used in the Point C barrel are new oyster shells (i.e., have not been used for treatment prior to being put in barrels).
-The shells used in the barrels monitored as Points A and B, and all the other barrels, have been refreshed and monitoring data from this effort should be available in late 2021.
+The shells used in the barrels monitored as Points A and B, and all other barrels, have been refreshed.
+Monitoring data from this effort suggests that new shells perform better at reducing pollutants, showing a 14% higher average reduction of copper and zinc compared with reused shells.
+Monitoring will continue to determine if and when the reused oyster shells should be replaced due to loss of effectiveness.

 Figure 3.
-Oyster barrel locations at Terminal 102 displaying the three sample locations (numbered stars are downspouts)

-EFFECTIVENESS OF SYSTEM

-Effectiveness is determined by analyzing stormwater collected before (influent) and after (effluent) flowing through the oyster shell barrels.
-As shown in Figures 4 and 5, testing results suggest that oyster shell treatment reduces pollutants from roof runoff significantly, with an average reduction of 30% to 50% for metals and 50% for turbidity.
+Oyster barrel locations at Terminal 102 displaying the three sample locations (numbered stars are downspouts) EFFECTIVENESS OF SYSTEM Stormwater treatment effectiveness is determined by analyzing stormwater collected before (influent) and after (effluent) flowing through the oyster shell barrels.
+As shown in Figures 4 and 5, testing results spanning 15 sampling events, dating back to 2017, show that oyster shell treatment significantly reduces pollutants from roof runoff, with effectiveness for zinc in the range of 57%, copper in the range of 48%, and 34% for turbidity.
 Over time, the effectiveness of the oyster shells to reduce pollutants decreases and they must be replaced or refreshed by washing.
 Through stormwater monitoring data, we have found that the treatment systems are effective for approximately one year.
-After one year, the pH begins to decrease (become more acidic) and metal concentrations in effluent increase.
+After one year, effectiveness of the system appears to decrease and metal concentrations in effluent increase.

 Figure 5.
-Average total copper in roof runoff before treatment (influent) and after treatment (effluent) at Terminal 102 between March 2017 and January 2020
+Average copper concentration in roof runoff before treatment (influent) and afte treatment (effluent) at Terminal 102 between March 2017 and December 2022

-STAY CONNECTED WITH YOUR PORT Sign up for email and Text updates at our web page or follow us on social media www.portseattle.org/subscribe | @PortofSeattle | @flySEA
+STAY CONNECTED WITH YOUR PORT

+Sign up for email and Text updates at our web page or follow us on social media www.portseattle.org/subscribe | @PortofSeattle | @flySEA

+3/07/2023